-Ear cleaning may not be the first job that comes to mind when you think about grooming your cat at home but can be easily incorporated into their grooming routine.
+Why should you clean your cat's ears?
+Ear cleansing may not be the first job that comes to mind when you think about grooming your cat at home, but routine ear maintenance can help prevent or identify other health issues.

 Routine ear cleaning is important for getting rid of ear wax, debris, and bacteria that can lead to irritation, but it’s also a great way to catch other issues.
 Just like any other grooming routine, you can take the opportunity to do a visual check of the ear and look for anything out of the norm.